stattleship/glickman/README.md

 It also relies on the [stattleship-ruby](https://github.com/stattleship/stattleship-ruby) gem to fetch sports stats and info as well as our list of [teamojis](https://github.com/stattleship/teamoji) in many of its commands.

+# Try It Out!

+Join our public [Fanboat](http://fanboat.stattleship.com/) Slack channels and try out "cosell", its Glickman bot integration.

+You can try out any of the commands below, just use "cosell:" instead of "glickman:" to talk to the bot.

 # Installation